-Title: Diagnosing faults in plant or machinery systems or components in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Continued 7.3 Complete functional, operational and safety checks on plant or machinery systems or components, to given working instructions.
+Title: Diagnosing faults in plant or machinery systems or components in the workplace Learning outcome Assessment criteria The learner will be a ible to: The le arner can: 7 Continued 7.3 Complete functional, operational and safety checks on plant or machinery systems or components, to given working instructions.
 7.4 Complete and maintain records when diagnosing faults in plant or machinery systems or components.
 7.5 Safely use and handle materials, hand tools, portable power tools, specialist diagnostic and testing tools and ancillary equipment.
 7.6 Safely store the materials, tools and equipment used when diagnosing faults in plant or machinery systems or components.
-7.7 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - collect and collate information from operators and users on symptoms and problems - consider information from existing records - analyse information to define the diagnosis start point - investigate and establish the most likely causes of the faults - observe the operational functions of plant and machinery components and systems - interpret sounds and smells - collect and analyse data from diagnostic aids; multimeters, pressure and flow gauges, computers, test lamps, portable appliance testing equipment and other specialist tools and equipment - identify faults and determine the cause - determine and suggest repair requirements for faults in power units, transmissions, steering, hydraulic systems, pumps, brakes, pneumatic systems, electrical systems, electronic components and operating ancillaries and attachments - categorise faults by type (continual, intermittent or breakdown) - apply situational awareness to select routine and nonroutine fault diagnosis procedures - determine the implications of faults for other work and the operational safety of the plant or machinery - report, mark, tag and place notices on plant and machinery systems and components deemed hazardous - use hand tools, specialist diagnostic and testing tools, portable power tools and equipment - work at height - use access equipment - complete and maintain records.
+7.7 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: collect and collate information from operators and users on symptoms and problems consider information from existing records analyse information to define the diagnosis start point investigate and establish the most likely causes of the faults observe the operational functions of plant and machinery components and systems interpret sounds and smells collect and analyse data from diagnostic aids; multimeters, pressure and flow gauges, computers, test lamps, portable appliance testing equipment and other specialist tools and equipment identify faults and determine the cause determine and suggest repair requirements for faults in power units, transmissions, steering, hydraulic systems, electronic components and operating ancillaries and attachments categorise faults by type (continual, intermittent or breakdown) apply situational awareness to select routine and non-routine fault diagnosis procedures determine the implications of faults for other work and the operational safety of the plant or machinery report, mark, tag and place notices on plant and machinery systems and components deemed hazardous use hand tools, specialist diagnostic and testing tools, portable power tools and equipment

-Title: Diagnosing faults in plant or machinery systems or components in the workplace Learning outcomes The learner will be able to: earner can: 7 continued 7.8 Describe the needs of other occupations and how to effectively communicate within a team when diagnosing faults in plant or machinery systems or components.
+Title: Diagnosing faults in plant or machinery systems or components in the workplace Learning outcomes The learner will be able to: ssment criteria earner can: 7 continued 7.8 Describe the needs of other occupations and how to effectively communicate within a team when diagnosing faults in plant or machinery systems or components.
 7.9 Describe how to maintain the tools and equipment used when diagnosing faults in plant or machinery systems or components.

 Title: Diagnosing faults in plant or machinery systems or components in the workplace

-Additional inform Additional information about this unit
+Additional information Additional information about this unit

 Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.

 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.

 Workplace evidence of skills cannot be simulated.

 This unit must be assessed against the endorsements detailed within the relevant NVQ structure.

-ProQual Level 2 NVQ Diploma in Plant Installations (Construction):
+ProQual Level 3 NVQ Diploma in Plant Installations - Hoists (Construction):

 Four of the following endorsements required:

 Power unit

 Transmission

-Steering
+Steering hydraulic

-Hydraulic

 Pump

 Brake

 Pneumatic

 Electrical

+Electronic

-Electronic Operating ancillaries and attachments
+Operating ancillaries and attachments

-Operating andmanes and attachments

-Sector Subject Are eas 5.2 Building and Construction
+Sector Subject Area as 5.2 Building and Construction

-Availability for use e Shared unit
+Availability for use Shared unit

-Unit guided learning hours 110
+Unit guided learnir hours ng 110